-(c) Going concern
+Going concern (c)

-The financial statements have been prepared on the going concern basis, which contemplates continuity of normal business activities and the realisation of assets and discharge of liabilities in the normal course of business.
-As disclosed in the financial statements, the group made a profit of \$1,753,416 (2020: \$1,009,522) but had net cash outflows from operating activities of \$4,027,757 (2020: \$762,061) for the year ended 30 June 2021.
-The Group also has material borrowings expiring within 12 months of the date of signing the financial statements.
+The consolidated financial statements have been prepared on the going concern basis, which contemplates continuity of normal business activities and the realisation of assets and discharge of liabilities in the normal course of business.
+As disclosed in the consolidated financial statements, the Group made a loss of \$1,464,735 (2021: profit of \$1,753,416) and had net cash outflows from operating activities of \$1,387,263 (2021: net cash out flows of \$4,027,757) for the year ended 30 June 2022.
+The Group also has material borrowings expiring within 15 months of the date of signing the consolidated financial statements.

-The Directors believe that there are reasonable grounds to believe that the group will be able to continue as a going concern, after consideration of the following factors:
+The Directors believe that there are reasonable grounds to believe that the Group will be able to continue as a going concern, after consideration of the following factors:

-- The group has prepared budgets and cash flow forecasts for the next 12 months from the date of this report which indicate the Group will have a positive cash balance during this year; - The Group raised funds of \$9.6m through a private placement of \$8.2m and a capital raise from a share purchase plan of \$1.4m to support its business plan; - A significant portion of the Group's borrowings (\$1.8m) are due to related parties and have been extended post year end on 23 August 2021 to 31 December 2022
+- The Group has prepared budgets and cash flow forecasts for the next 9 months from the date of this report which indicate the Group will have a positive cash balance during this year; - A significant portion of the Group's borrowings (\$3.1m) are due to related parties and have been extended post year end on 27 September 2022 to 31 December 2023.

-(d) Basis of consolidation
+d) Basis of consolidation

-The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as at 30 June 2021.
+The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as at 30 June 2022.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls an investee if and only if the Group has:

-- Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee); - Exposure, or rights, to variable returns from its involvement with the investee; and - The ability to use its power over the investee to affect its returns
+- Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee): - Exposure, or rights, to variable returns from its involvement with the investee; and - The ability to use its power over the investee to affect its returns.

 The Group re-assesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control.
 Consolidation of a subsidiary begins when the Group obtains control over the subsidiary and ceases when the Group loses control of the subsidiary.
-Assets, liabilities, income and expenses of a subsidiary acquired or disposed of during the year are included in the statement of comprehensive income from the date the Group gains control until the date the Group ceases to control the subsidiary.
+Assets, liabilities, income and expenses of a subsidiary acquired or disposed of during the year are included in the consolidated statement of profit or loss and other comprehensive Income from the date the Group gains control until the date the Group ceases to control the subsidiary.